Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 Overview
 The incident management log data is retrieved from UCI Machine learnig data set.
 [Incident Data)https://archive.ics.uci.edu/ml/datasets/Incident+management+process+enriched+event+log.
 The data is sourced from a Servicenow platform for IT service management.

-This provides details of various incidents recorded over period of time .
+This provides details of various incidents recorded over period of time.
 I have taken up this project to predict ETA(expected time of accomplishment) to understand time to resolve each incident.
 This helps IT department to provide ETA for customers based on time taken to resolve similar issues historically.
 This will also help IT department to understand if any instance will go beyond expected SLA.

 #### Dataset details
 ** Number of instances   : 141712